filipemedeiross/solving_vsbppc/README.md

 ## Instances

 In general, a problem instance must first specify the number of items to be packed and, for each item, it then details its size and the indices of other items that conflict with it.
-The size and cost of the available bins are separate from the problem instance and should be specified independently.
 The test instances follow the specifications below:

 1. **x** specifies the number of items in the instance:
    - $1 \rightarrow 100$